olebole/irafdoc/doc/longslit.scopy.rst

   In the case of a matching list, spectra from different input images will go to different output images.
 In the case of a single output image all spectra will go to the same output image.
-Note that in this discussion an output image when <tt>"onedspec"</tt> format is specified is actually a root name for possibly many images.
+Note that in this discussion an output image when <span style="font-family: monospace;">"onedspec"</span> format is specified is actually a root name for possibly many images.
 However, it should be thought of as a single image from the point of view of image lists.